RVC-Boss/GPT-SoVITS/README.md

 #### docker-compose.yaml configuration

-0. Regarding image tags: Due to rapid updates in the codebase, the packaging of images with the 'latest' tag on [Docker Hub](https://hub.docker.com/r/breakstring/gpt-sovits) has been temporarily suspended, shifting instead to using the hash value of the most current commit from the targeted git repo.
-For instance, you might see image names and tags such as: breakstring/gpt-sovits:dev-20240127.f9387e0.
-This signifies the image was packaged for the commit f9387e0 on January 27, 2024.
-Additionally, when using these images, please remember to modify the parameters in your docker-compose.yaml or docker command line accordingly.
-Alternatively, you can build locally using a Dockerfile according to your own needs.
+0. Regarding image tags: Due to rapid updates in the codebase and the slow process of packaging and testing images, please check [Docker Hub](https://hub.docker.com/r/breakstring/gpt-sovits) for the currently packaged latest images and select as per your situation, or alternatively, build locally using a Dockerfile according to your own needs.
 1. Environment Variables：
   - is_half: Controls half-precision/double-precision.
 This is typically the cause if the content under the directories 4-cnhubert/5-wav32k is not generated correctly during the "SSL extracting" step.
 Adjust to True or False based on your actual situation.